eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 - **1. Secure Cross-Device Flows**: The Digital Credentials API enables  a secure transport with proximity checks for cross-device requests
-- **2. Wallet Unit Selection and Invocation**: The Digital Credentials API enables a unified interface provided by the web browser and the mobile operating system, which can streamline this process, offering a seamless and intuitive user experience.
+- **2. Wallet Unit Selection and Invocation**: The Digital Credentials API enables a unified interface provided by the web browser and the operating system, which can streamline this process, offering a seamless and intuitive user experience.
-- **3. Invocation Mechanism**: The Digital Credentials API removes the need for custom URL schemes for invoking a Wallet Unit.
+- **3. Invocation Mechanism**: The Digital Credentials API does not need custom URL schemes for invoking a Wallet Unit.
 - **4. Clear Origin Verification**: The Digital Credentials API enables including the origin information, such as the website domain or app package name, within the presentation request